Developer Blog

 }

-Programming isn’t just about typing code.
-It’s about:
+Programming isn’t just about writing code.
+It’s about a series of deeply human activities:

 Less time on: